Polish bill over wartime history angers Israel, Ukraine

 To take effect, the bill still needs to be approved by the Senate -- which could modify it -- and Duda.

+In a fiery speech on Monday, Duda insisted there was "no systematic participation of the Polish nation or the Polish state (in exile) in the Holocaust, but the Polish resistance and Polish state (in exile) fought the Holocaust in an organised and systemic way."

+He acknowledged that "there were wicked people (Poles) who sold their neighbours for money, but it was not the Polish nation, it was not an organised action... but there were also cases of Poles giving up their lives to save their Jewish neighbours."

-Polish Prime Minister Mateusz Morawiecki, who had a Sunday phone call with Netanyahu, seemed to be treading lightly.
+Polish Prime Minister Mateusz Morawiecki, who spoke by telephone on Sunday with Netanyahu, seemed to be treading lightly.

 Netanyahu's office said in a statement that the two leaders agreed to "immediately open a dialogue" to reach an understanding about the legislation.